-In this paper, we consider a system of partial differential equations modeling the evolution of a landscape.
+In this paper, we study a system of partial differential equations modeling the evolution of a landscape in order to describe the mechanisms of pattern formations.
 A ground surface is eroded by the flow of water over it, either by sedimentation or dilution.
-The system is composed by three evolution equations on the elevation of the ground surface, the fluid height and the concentration of sediment in the fluid layer.
-We first consider the well-posedness of the system and show that it is well posed for short time and under the assumption that the initial fluid height does not vanish.
+We consider a model, composed of three evolution equations, one on the elevation of the ground surface, one on the fluid height and one on the concentration of sediments in the fluid layer.
+We first establish the well-posedness of the system in short time, and under the assumption that the initial fluid height does not vanish.
 Then, we focus on pattern formation in the case of a film flow over an inclined erodible plane.
 For that purpose, we carry out a spectral stability analysis of constant state solutions in order to determine instability conditions and identify a mechanism for pattern formations.
 These patterns, which are rills and gullies, are the starting point of the formation of rivers and valleys in landscapes.
-Finally, we make some numerical simulations of the full system in order to validate the spectral instability scenario, and determine the resulting patterns.
+Finally, we carry out some numerical simulations of the full system in order to validate the spectral instability scenario, and determine the resulting patterns.

 \paragraph{Keywords} Pattern formation, instabilities, Landscape evolution model, erosion by water, stream incision law, sedimentation.

 \paragraph{Mathematics Subject Classification} 35M30, 35Q86, 35B35, 35B36, 35A01, 86-10